percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### LRU Scan Depth

-**Innodb LRU Scan Depth**
+**InnoDB LRU Scan Depth**

-This variable defines Innodb Free Page Target per buffer pool.
+This variable defines InnoDB Free Page Target per buffer pool.
 When number of free pages falls below this number this number page cleaner will make required amount of pages free, flushing or evicting pages from the tail of LRU as needed.

 ### LRU Clean Page Searches